 Students read American, British and/or Anglophone literature between the mid-twentieth century and the present.
 Periods, topics and approaches vary with instructor.
 The course may be repeated for credit with a change in topic.

-Prerequisite: ENGL 200 or ENGL 201.
+Prerequisite: ENGL 200 or ENGL 200W, or ENGL 201.

 Offered: As needed.